 Sydney | 64 | 3.41s | 71 | 3.14s |

 Winner: We’re handing this one to Bluehost.
-The data above indicates better performance compared with Hostgator; that much is clear.
+The data above indicates better performance compared with Hostgator.

 But, we’re not gonna lie; we weren’t super impressed by either of these companies as far as speed performance is concerned.